ArduPilot/ardupilot_wiki/plane/source/docs/qacro-mode.rst

 3. Set Q_TAILSIT_SPDMIN and Q_TAILSIT_SPDMAX to the range of speeds over which multicopter and fixed-wing controller gains should be interpolated.

+QACRO flying tips:

+Transitions from QACRO mode to any other Q-mode are not aided by the autopilot: no throttle boost is automatically applied.
+This is critical when airspeed (or high throttle) is needed for attitude control, as with non-vectored dual motor tailsitters.
+The safest way to transition is to make sure you have sufficient airspeed for elevon authority if flying level, or to establish a stable nose-up hover before switching out of QACRO.